lhhmmiii/Smart-Chatbot/README.md

     ```bash
     chainlit run app.py -w
     ```
+2. Log in

+- **Acount:** LHH
+- **Password:** 1323

+Log in to save your chat history, ensuring you can pick up right where you left off at any time."

-2. Interact with the chatbot through the interface:
+3. Interact with the chatbot through the interface:
     - **User Input:** If you want to summarize text then put text in and add command to summarize text, same with generating and editing images.
 (I use agent to do this task)
     - **Document QA:** Enter any question related to the document.

-3. The chatbot will guide you through actions and provide summaries directly in the chat interface.
+4. The chatbot will guide you through actions and provide summaries directly in the chat interface.

 ## 📁 Project Structure